microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointDeviceImage.md

 ```

 ### -OperatingSystem
-The image's operating system.
+The operating system of the image.
-For example: Windows 10 Enterprise.
+For example, Windows 10 Enterprise.

 ```yaml
 Type: System.String